-Using computed tomography (CT) or ultrasound (US) guidance, the needle is inserted through the skin and advanced to the site of the lesion and at least three markers are implanted in and around the tumor to establish positional information.
+Using computed tomography (CT) or ultrasound (US) guidance, the needle is inserted through the skin and advanced to the site of the lesion.
+Typically, at least three markers are implanted in or around the tumor to give positional information.
 The type of imaging and number of markers used depend on the type and location of tumor being treated.

-Once the marker placement is complete, the needle is removed.
+Once the marker is placed, the needle is removed.